-- 4.27 This section guides the user through assessing the priority of all potential SEEA accounts and feasibility of accounts selected as high priority. - 4.28 Table 4.6 brings together information on the status of SEEA accounts and policy priorities.
+- 4.33 This area guides the user through a process of assessing the priority of all potential SEEA accounts and the feasibility of accounts selected as high priority. - 4.34 Table 4.6 brings together information on the status of SEEA accounts and policy priorities.
 Using this table, you can calculate a priority score that will help select which accounts are the most important.
 Note that if accounts are already produced, they will likely rate as a high priority.
-This is valuable since further steps will review the feasibility and the barriers to implementation and use of the accounts. - 4.29 Depending on the status of the accounts and issues addressed, the list of selected accounts may be short or long.
+This is valuable since further steps will review the feasibility and the barriers to implementation and use of the accounts. - 4.35 Depending on the status of the accounts and issues addressed, the list of selected accounts may be short or long.
 The Criteria for selection may be adjusted up or down to manage the size of this list.
 For example, it too many accounts are identified, the number can be reduced by selecting only accounts with a Calculated Score of less than 4 or 3.